 What is an ICO?

 An ICO is an Initial Coin Offering.
 It is very similar to an IPO, however instead of issuing stock, the entity issues coins or tokens.
 However, an ICO is far more efficient and streamlined.
 As they’re conducted on a blockchain, there is no need for third parties to ensure trust, such as lawyers, banks or even the government.
 If an entity wants to raise funds, they can issue a prospectus or “whitepaper” to investors, call for funds, and release the tokens literally within hours.
-A good example of an early ICO was the Brave Attention Token, which raised $35 million in less than a minute.
+A good example of an early ICO was the Basic Attention Token (BAT), which raised $35 million in less than a minute.

 Because Ethereum was the most (or only?) reliable blockchain for smart contracts, it became the obvious choice for anyone wanting to run an ICO.